Products and applications of OpenAI: Deep research

 Deep research is an AI agent developed by OpenAI, unveiled on February 2, 2025.
 It leverages the capabilities of OpenAI's o3 model to perform extensive web browsing, data analysis, and synthesis, delivering comprehensive reports within a timeframe of 5 to 30 minutes.
 With browsing and Python tools enabled, it reached an accuracy of 26.6 percent on HLE (Humanity's Last Exam) benchmark.
 In April 2025, OpenAI started rolling out a lightweight version of Deep Research to all its ChatGPT free users.

 GPT-OSS

 GPT-OSS (stylized as gpt-oss) is a set of open-weight reasoning models released by OpenAI on August 5, 2025.

-Currently, they come in two variants—a larger 117-billion-parameter model called gpt-oss-120b and a smaller 21-billion-parameter model called gpt-oss-20b.
+They come in two variants: a larger 117-billion-parameter model called gpt-oss-120b, and a smaller 21-billion-parameter model called gpt-oss-20b.
 Both models are released under an Apache 2.0 licence, allowing commercial and non-commercial use.
-In terms of performance, they are comparable to o4-mini and o3-mini respectively, according to OpenAI.
+In terms of performance, they are comparable to o4-mini and o3-mini respectively, according to OpenAI. gpt-oss-20b is small enough to run on a device with over 16 gigabytes of random access memory.